bahmanm/zebel/README.md

 analysis of the conversations on IRC._ I almost got you!
 Didn't I!? :-)

 Jokes aside, Zebel is a simple IRC bot that whenever you talk to him, tries to reply with a relatively relevant message.
+If you're curious, drop by in _#zebel_ on _irc.freenode.org_ and have a chat with him.

 # Design #
 When someone in an IRC channel, talks to Zebel, e.g. sends out a public message